PabloGM28/olist-operations-analysis/docs/findings.md

 ## Insight

-Operational inefficiencies are concentrated in specific product categories rather than being evenly distributed across the marketplace.
+Previous sections showed that delivery delays are associated with lower customer satisfaction and lower customer retention.

+This section suggests that product characteristics may also contribute to those delivery failures.

+From a business impact perspective, categories such as:

+- **Bed Bath Table**
+- **Health Beauty**
+- **Furniture Decor**
+- **Computers Accessories**

-From a business impact perspective, categories such as **Bed Bath Table**, **Health Beauty**, **Furniture Decor**, and **Computers Accessories** deserve special attention because they combine high order volume with a significant number of delayed deliveries.
+deserve special attention because they combine high order volume with a large number of delayed deliveries.

-From an operational efficiency perspective, **Housewares** represents the benchmark category, combining scale with strong delivery performance.
+By contrast, **Housewares** represents the benchmark category, demonstrating that large-scale categories can maintain strong delivery performance.

+Overall, the results suggest that delivery failures are concentrated in specific product categories rather than being evenly distributed across the marketplace.

-Overall, category-level monitoring can help prioritize improvement efforts on the product categories with the greatest impact on customer experience and overall marketplace performance.
+Therefore, category-level monitoring could help prioritize operational improvements in the areas with the greatest impact on customer experience and customer retention.